ShabnamShaikk/map-reduce-Human_life_Expectancy/README.md

 # Shabnam_mapreduce_Human life Expectancy
 MapReduce for large datasets.
 ## About Data
 This dataset is a collection of 186 countries with region wise human life expectancy.
+The human lifespan is the maximum number of years an individual from the human species can live based on observed examples.

 DateSet Source: ***[Link](https://www.kaggle.com/deepcontractor/human-life-expectancy-around-the-world)***
 ## Question to be answered